Cape Verde's remarkable journey to the top of African football

 Another challenge is talent retention.
 Batilha is one of the few national team players still based in Cape Verde.
 Most of his teammates have traveled abroad to play in other leagues in pursuit of glory.

 This exodus is mostly keenly felt in those who have turned away from the Cape Verdean national squad.
 Valencia and ex-Manchester United player Nani was born in Praia but opted to represent Portugal; Gelson Fernandes, once of Manchester City, plays for Switzerland.
-Soccer royalty such as French international Patrick Vierra and Swedish legend Henrik Larsson could both have played for Cape Verde given their parentage.
+Soccer royalty such as French international Patrick Vieira and Swedish legend Henrik Larsson could both have played for Cape Verde given their parentage.

 "Before it was really hard for a player to have any interest in playing for the national team," Semedo admits.
 "But today things have changed...
 We have examples of players who have turned down offers to play in other countries so they could play for Cape Verde instead -- and they have no regrets.

 "[They] can't buy what we offer them.
 We give them love, caring and friendship.
-They aren't admired only when they score a goal or platy for the team.
+They aren't admired only when they score a goal or play for the team.
 Even after retirement, they are cared for; the friendship continues.
 That is one important aspect about how we and Africa must treat our players so they may contribute to their countries of origin."

 They may be able to offer their players love, but former player, coach, and 40 year veteran of Cape Verde soccer Luiz Da Silva says the nation needs to open its coffers if it wants to secure longterm success.